casangi/casadocs/docs/tasks/task_imcollapse.rst

 .. _Examples:

 Examples
-   .. rubric:: Example: Collapse a Subimage Along the Spectral Axis
+   Example: Collapse a Subimage Along the Spectral Axis

    For this example, myimage.im is a 512x512x128x4 (ra,dec,freq,stokes) image.